 Bobby Bonilla hasn't swung a baseball bat professionally in over a decade, yet every year on July 1st The Mets cut him a check for $1.2 million.
-That's more than any current Mets outfielder will make in 2013.
 How is that possible?
 During his 14 MLB seasons, Bonilla was a six time all star, three time silver slugger and a member of the 1997 World Series champion Florida Marlins.
 At his peak, he could be expected to hit 20 home runs a year with 100 RBIs and a batting average well over .300.
 In 1991, Bobby signed a five-year $29 million contract with the Mets that made him the highest paid baseball player ever, up to that point.
 Unfortunately, towards the end of his career Bobby became somewhat of a disappointment.
 In 1999, with one year left on his contract, he averaged just .160 with four home runs and 18 RBIs.
 So why on earth did the Mets management agree to give him an incredibly lucrative new contract that still pays him millions every year today?
 The answer involves brilliant financial planning, an overly aggressive Mets organization and, believe it or not, Bernie Madoff.

 Bobby Bonilla bounced around a bit in the twilight of his career.
 A year after winning a World Series with the Marlins, he was shipped off to the Dodgers for a season.
 He was then brought back to The Mets where he spent that horribly bad 1999 season mostly arguing with manager Bobby Valentine.
 That season ended with an embarrassing incident when Bobby and teammate Rickey Henderson were caught playing cards in the dugout while their team lost the final game of the NLCS to Atlanta.
 Needless to say, there wasn't much love between Bonilla and The Mets organization in 2000.
 Unfortunately, The Mets still owed him $5.9 million.